DragonPhia/ShareWear-Full-Stack-Project/README.md

 2. Open project and in terminal, run 'npm install' to install node_modules and resolve dependencies.

 3. Then run 'server.js' in terminal to start project.

+4. Open ' http://localhost:3000 ' in browser to see project.